gustygreen/Active-Directory/README.md

 <img src="https://github.com/user-attachments/assets/7a73b456-adac-4f3b-ac4a-b09f282f134f" height="30%" width="30%"/>
 </p>

-<h1>Creating an Active Directory Domain</h1>
+<h1>Create an Active Directory Domain</h1>
-In this tutorial, we create an Active Directory Domain joinging a Windows client to the Domain.<br />
+In this tutorial, we create an Active Directory Domain joining a Windows client to the Domain Controller.<br />

 <h2>Environments and Technologies Used</h2>